Safe usage of gas

 For standard appliances, which have a CE mark, the installer must produce a report stating that the appliance has been set according to the manufacturer's settings.

 For standard appliances, or assemblies (cascade connections) being one combustion plant with a nominal capacity of >100 kw, which have a CE mark, a certified body must produce a report stating that the appliance has been set according to the manufacturer's settings.
 For more information, please go to: www.scios.nl.

 New special gas appliances

-For these appliances a complete manufacturing file must be prepared by the manufacturer and assessed by a certified body.
-The commissioning certificate must be in conformity with SCIOS.
-For more information see: www.scios.nl.
+A complete manufacturing file must be prepared by the manufacturer and assessed by a certified body for these appliances.
 The manufacturer or assembler of these appliances should also prepare an EU Declaration of Conformity.
 In the declaration of conformity, the manufacturer states which standards have been applied to the appliance.